vladyslav-pauk/grad-stats/phd_stats/scraper/README.md

 This package is designed for web scraping, data processing, and dataset management.
 It includes modules for fetching web page snapshots, parsing web pages for student data, and aggregating and summarizing the data.

-## Modules
-- **data_aggregator.py**: Methods to process URL, aggregate student data, and calculate yearly metrics.
-- **utils.py**: Methods to handle updating and managing dataset versions, including merging new data.
-- **page_parser.py**: Methods to scrape web pages for student data, and extract metadata.
-- **snapshot_fetcher.py**: A method to fetch snapshots of webpages from the Wayback Machine.
-- **update_placement.py**: A method to update placement information from specified webpages.
-- **__main__.py**: The entry point for the scraping and processing script.

 ## Installation
-To run this project, ensure you have Python 3.x installed along with the following packages:
-- pandas
-- requests
-- BeautifulSoup4
-- re (regular expressions)

 To install the required packages, run: